Facebook spots a new influence campaign before 2018 midterm elections

 In the wake of the scandal, Facebook made several changes to its advertising operations.
 They include a stricter verification process for political ads, and labeling ads with who paid for them.
 On Tuesday, Facebook's head of cybersecurity policy, Nathaniel Gleicher, wrote in a company blog post that his team couldn't say for sure who was behind the new campaign.

 But while Facebook was quick to emphasize the company isn't yet attributing the campaign to Russia, there are still some connections.
 A co-administrator for one of the pages was a known IRA account, Facebook security chief Alex Stamos said on the conference call.
-The account was an admin for 7 minutes before it was identified and removed.
+The account was only an admin for 7 minutes, Stamos said, and Facebook identified and removed it.

 "Some of the activity is consistent with what we saw from the IRA before and after the 2016 elections," Gleicher said.
 "And we've found evidence of some connections between these accounts and IRA accounts we disabled last year."
 But there are differences as well, Gleicher said.